-The RVMPO's planning program is funded by federal, state, local funds and in-kind matching funds, totaling \$425,038.
+The RVMPO's planning program is funded by federal, state, local funds and in-kind matching funds, totaling \$499,712.
 Figure 2, on the following page, shows planning resources anticipated by the RVMPO in the coming fiscal year, and their proportion of total revenue.

 The largest funding source is FHWA, which provides MPO Planning Funds through ODOT to the RVMPO by formula that consists of 89.73% federal funds with a 10.27% local match required.
 ODOT has traditionally met the full local match requirements with state planning funds.
-Other resources are FTA 5303 funds, also through ODOT, for metropolitan planning related to transit (requiring a 20 percent local match), and RVMPO member dues.
-A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 27.
+Other resources are FTA 5303 funds, also through ODOT, for metropolitan planning related to transit (requiring a 10.27 percent local match), ODOT Region 3 planning funds, and RVMPO member dues.
+A summary of how funds are to be distributed among the various RVMPO planning tasks is on page 29.
 Funding commitments are formalized through specific IGAs with ODOT.
 The RVMPO and its subcontractors (if any) will carry out the tasks described in this UPWP.

 RVMPO is dependent on USDOT funding for UPWP activities.
 Funds had been static at 2009 levels until FY2014, when FHWA funding declined by 4 percent.
 Effective FY2015, a new statewide distribution formula has been established.
-With this adjustment, RVMPO total revenues will decline by 9 percent from previous years.
-For this work program, federal sources provide about 92 percent of RVMPO funding.
-Member dues provide the match for FTA funds and Policy Committee political activities (organization dues, travel, support) and some general project expenses - primarily public involvement and website support.
+With this adjustment, RVMPO total revenues will decline by 5 percent from previous years.
+For this work program, federal sources provide about 77 percent of RVMPO funding.
+Member dues provide funds for Policy Committee political activities (organization dues, travel, support) and some general project expenses - primarily public involvement and website support.

-Summary of Projected FY 2016 Funding Allocation
+Summary of Projected FY 2017 Funding Allocation

 Figure 1, below, summarizes how anticipated resources will be allocated among the major UPWP work tasks.
-RVMPO planning activities are anticipated to be funded with a total of \$425,084 in federal, state, local funds and in-kind matching funds, a decrease from \$552,173 in FY2015.
+RVMPO planning activities are anticipated to be funded with a total of \$499,712 in federal, state, local funds and in-kind matching funds, an increase from \$498,010 in FY2016.
 A summary of funding sources appears in Figure 2 below.

-Figure 1: Allocation of RVMPO Resources, FY 2016
+Figure 1: Allocation of RVMPO Resources, FY 2017

-Figure 2: RVMPO Funding, FY 2016
+Figure 2: RVMPO Funding, FY 2017

 Program management and long-range planning projects will take the largest share of funds.
-A summary budget breakdown by all work tasks and sub-tasks is on page 28, following the detailed task descriptions in Part I.
+A summary budget breakdown by all work tasks and sub-tasks is on page 29, following the detailed task descriptions in Part I.